D-Lawson/milestone-project-1/README.md

 * Snowdonia video obtained from [YouTube](https://www.youtube.com/watch?v=4yf-axuPuLo)
 * Lake image for the form background obtained from [Pixabay](https://pixabay.com/photos/lake-reflection-mountains-panorama-1616160/)

 ## Acknowledgements

 * Code Institute's LMS provided me with a great foundation to the way I have approached this project.
 I made use of teachings from UX to coding.
 * A README structure template provided by Code Institute was followed to structure this README file.
 * My mentor Guido Cecilio for providing me with feedback with layout options.
-Also for prompting me and assisting me to upgrade my version of Bootstrap, Javascript and jQuery and on the deployment of the textarea element to replace an input element within the form.
+Also for prompting me and assisting me to upgrade my version of Bootstrap, Javascript and jQuery for wider use of classes, and on the deployment of the textarea element to replace an input element within the form.
 Feedback on general coding good practices and cleanliness of code.
 Adapting the imported iframe code to include an attribute for improved video responsiveness.
 Assisting me to correct the structuring of relative directories after deployment of the website.
 * General bootstrap documentation for classes and their behaviour
 * Code snippet used to inspire my colouring of bullets from [W3 Schools](https://www.w3schools.com/howto/howto_css_bullet_color.asp)
 * Followed instructions to deploy Scrollspy from [W3 Schools](https://www.w3schools.com/bootstrap/bootstrap_scrollspy.asp)
 * Followed instructions to centre the modal popup from [StackOverflow](https://stackoverflow.com/questions/39627549/how-to-center-modal-to-the-center-of-screen )